 The layers are also listed in the Contents pane.

 The green points are tourist attractions, the white lines are rail lines, and the black polygons are rail stations.
-Layers comprised of points, lines, or polygons are called feature layers.
+Layers that are composed of points, lines, or polygons are called feature layers.

 The majority of tourist attractions are grouped in the south-central part of the island.
 This area is Singapore's downtown, also called the Central Business District.
 The tourism agency wants their brochure to focus on this area, so you'll zoom to it.

-- On the map, point to downtown Singapore and scroll forward using your mouse's scroll wheel to zoom in.
+- On the map, point to downtown Singapore and move the mouse wheel to zoom in.
 Zoom until the downtown area takes up most of the map.